Ethnic groups in Algeria

-Ethnic groups in Algeria include Arabs and Berbers, who represent 99% of the population, of which 75–85% are Arab and about 15–25% are Berber.
-Algeria also has a minority population of Europeans that represents less than 1% of the population.
-The minority European population is predominantly of French, Spanish, and Italian descent.
+Ethnic groups in Algeria include Arabs and Berbers, who represent 99% of the population, of which 75–85% are Arab and 15–25% are Berber.
+Algeria also has a small European minority, representing less than 1% of the population.
+The minority European population is predominantly of French, Spanish, Catalan, and Italian descent.

 Arabs

-The majority of the population of Algeria is ethnically Arab, constituting between 75% and 80% to 85% of the population.
+The majority of the population of Algeria is ethnically Arab, constituting between 75% and 85% of the total.
 The Arabs of Algeria are primarily descended from the Arabian conquerors and migrants who arrived in the region between the 7th and 17th centuries during the Arab migrations to the Maghreb.
-As a result of the migrations, these Arab tribes have contributed to the Arabization of many indigenous Berber tribes that were native to the region, resulting in their adoption of Islam as a religion, and the replacement of their local languages with the more socially and culturally dominant Arabic.
-In addition to these two aforementioned processes, the intermingling between Arabs and Berbers has also contributed to the formation of the Algerian Arab identity.
+These migrations and conquests resulted in the Arabization of many of the Berber tribes native to the region; they adopted Islam and their languages were supplanted by Arabic.
+Intermingling between Arabs and Berbers has also contributed to the formation of the Algerian Arab identity.

 The Arab population of Algeria is concentrated mainly in the northern and coastal regions of the country, where they make up a majority of the population.
-They are predominantly Sunni Muslim although there is also a minority of Shia Muslims along with others, and their language is the Algerian dialect of Arabic, although there are many regional variations of the dialect.
+They are predominantly Sunni Muslim, with a Shia Muslim minority.
+Their language is the Algerian dialect of Arabic, which is subject to regional variation.

-Throughout the years there has been a growing movement among Algerians to reclaim their Arabic cultural and linguistic identity, which has been suppressed under the French colonization of Algeria.
+Arabic cultural and linguistic identity, was suppressed during the French colonization of Algeria, and the years since independence have seen a movement to reclaim and reassert it.